Announcing Dr Helen Walls speaking at researchED

 UK Behaviour Advisor Tom Bennett is Speaking at researchED NZ 2026

-We are thrilled to announce that Tom Bennett, the UK Department for Education’s School Behaviour Advisor and founder of researchED, will be joining us as a keynote speaker at researchED New Zealand 2026, hosted at Long Bay College in May.
-Tom Bennett is widely recognised for his work in improving behaviour and culture in schools. […]
+The roots of misbehaviour We are thrilled to announce that Tom Bennett, the UK Department for Education’s School Behaviour Advisor and founder of researchED, will be joining us as a keynote speaker at researchED New Zealand 2026, hosted at Long Bay College in May.
+Tom Bennett is widely recognised for his work in improving behaviour […]

 Professor Pamela Snow Announced as Keynote Speaker for researchED NZ 2026

-We are delighted to announce that Distinguished Professor Pamela Snow will deliver a keynote address at researchED New Zealand 2026, hosted at Long Bay College in May.
-Professor Snow is Co-Director of the Science of Language and Reading (SOLAR) Lab in the School of Education at La Trobe University.
-Her internationally recognised research focuses on […]
+Reading the future: New Zealand’s time to shine We are delighted to announce that Distinguished Professor Pamela Snow will deliver a keynote address at researchED New Zealand 2026, hosted at Long Bay College in May.
+Professor Snow is Co-Director of the Science of Language and Reading (SOLAR) Lab in the School of Education at La […]

 Talking research informed practice